RsyncProject/rsync/rsync-ssl.1.md

 0.  `RSYNC_SSL_OPENSSL` Specifies the openssl executable to run when the connection type is set to openssl.
 If unspecified, the $PATH is searched for "openssl".

+# CAVEATS

+Note that using an stunnel connection requires at least version 4 of stunnel, which should be the case on modern systems.

 # EXAMPLES